 "I think climate change and social sustainability should be considered as big concerns in the years to come.
 As architects, we should open our minds not only to new designs (such as collaborative spaces, adaptable rooms, tiny houses...) but also to encouraging public policies that favour social sustainability over private property and real estate profit.
 On a different scale, designers of built space have the power to choose the composition of our built environment, by specifying and spreading the use of non-traditional materials that reduce the impact of the construction industry on the planet and promote small scale local production."

 Soledad Sambiasi Zanghellini

-Head of Product at ArchDaily
+Director of Software Product Management at Architonic ArchDaily

 "I think one of the most important aspects to focus on is the quality of interiors, in the most broad and comprehensive aspect of the concept.
 As populations keep on growing, with an expected growth of 10 billion people by 2050, the cities of the future will be extremely dense, we will need to live in smaller spaces, share spaces with more people, and learn to co-habit with very diverse cultures as well.
 The better the quality of this space, the healthier we will be, physically, psychologically, spiritually and as a society."